I'm an avid gardener interested in all aspects of the growing process, from prepping my vegetable plot to making my own compost.

 It might surprise you to know that many gardeners rarely, if ever, dig their vegetable allotments.
 Successful crops can easily be achieved by simply mimicking nature and how she develops a good quality soil structure.
 Here are some tips to achieve this:

-- If you are working with a normal garden soil, you can fork it over lightly to remove any stones or perennial weeds such as dock, creeping buttercup, dandelions, etc. If the soil is heavy clay or very impacted soil it should be dug over in the first year to open up the structure prior to implementing the no-dig system.
+- Prepare your soil correctly.
+If you are working with a normal garden soil, you can fork it over lightly to remove any stones or perennial weeds such as dock, creeping buttercup, dandelions, etc. If the soil is heavy clay or very impacted soil it should be dug over in the first year to open up the structure prior to implementing the no-dig system.
 If you are working with really poor quality soil or extremely heavy clay you might be better off building some shallow raised beds and filling them with an equal combination of organic matter and good quality topsoil.

 I hope you found this article helpful and that it has helped you to decide if the dig or no-dig method is likely to suit you best.
-From my own point of view I am a complete convert to the no-dig method, and to date the quality of my vegetables has improved as a result (including many wins in competitions at local level).
+From my own point of view, I am a complete convert to the no-dig method, and to date the quality of my vegetables has improved as a result (including many wins in competitions at the local level).

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.